 The format and organization of your data can affect how long it takes to process (transform), ingest (into Interana), and be available to query.

 - JSON is Interana's preferred file formats, for ease of transformation and ingest.
-Apache Parquet and other formats are supported, as well.
+Other formats are supported, as well.
 Discuss the format of your data with your Interana Customer Support Manager.

 - ASCII format is preferred, and table names and column names must be in ASCII.

 - Unicode is encoded as UTF-8 strings on import.

 - File size is also a consideration for performance.
 The smaller the file size, the faster the data will be available to you in Interana.
 Large files take longer to load and transform, and therefore it takes longer for the data to be available to you in Interana.

 - The number of files can affect the time it takes for the data to be available in Interana, as well.
 A large number of files will take longer to transform and ingest.